lfarizav/flux-k8s-setup-lab/README.md

 ---

 ## 👩‍💻 Create a new tenant
 This laboratory has two tenants.
-They are called facebooc and instavote.
+They are called Facebooc and Instavote.
 ```bash
 flux create tenant facebooc --with-namespace=facebooc --export > flux-k8s-fleet-lab/projects/base/facebooc/rbac.yaml
 flux create tenant instavote --with-namespace=instavote  --export > flux-k8s-fleet-lab/projects/base/instavote/rbac.yaml
 ```
-However, if you need to add a new one to dev cluster just use flux as follows:
+However, if you need to add a new tenant to the dev cluster just use FluxCD as follows:
 ### Create the tenant
 ```bash
 flux create tenant <new-tenant-name> --with-namespace=<new-tenant-name> --export > flux-k8s-fleet-lab/projects/base/<new-tenant-name>/rbac.yaml